 - Skin problems

-Although these symptoms do not guarantee your dog has issues with weight, they can give you a good idea if your German Shepherd is suffering from some sort of illness, such as weight or obesity.
+Although these signs do not guarantee your dog has issues with weight, they can give you a good idea if your German Shepherd is suffering from some sort of illness, such as weight or obesity.

 What Does Your German Shepherd Look Like?

 You should be able to simply look at your German Shepherd to determine if it is overweight.
 Of course, the German Shepherd shouldn’t look rotund or bloated in any way.
-If its waist appears larger than its back hock joints, your dog is likely overweight.
+If their waist appears larger than its back hock joints, your dog is likely overweight.
 The same is true if you look at your German Shepherd from the side and the abdomen appears to be even with the chest.

-In contrast, you might find that your German Shepherd appears lean and has a waist the same distance of the space between its back knees.
+In contrast, you might find that your German Shepherd appears lean and has a waist the same distance as the space between its back knees.
 If that’s the case, your German Shepherd is most likely very healthy and of a suitable weight.

 Can You Feel Your Dog’s Ribs?

-One of the most accurate ways to determine if your German Shepherd is healthy is to feel its ribs.
+One of the most accurate ways to determine if your German Shepherd is healthy is to feel their ribs.
 If you cannot feel your dog’s ribs without pushing a bit, it is almost guaranteed that your German Shepherd is overweight.
 In contrast, if you can too easily feel the ribs, it means the German Shepherd is underweight.

-Visit A Vet
+Visit a Vet